 Basic Personal Finance Know How Is Lacking

-In the time I’ve been writing this blog I’ve come to realize something through the comments on the posts, the questions I receive via email and the searches that people use to reach this blog.
-A lot of people just don’t have a basic understanding of personal finance.
-They don’t know how to setup a budget, they don’t understand the benefits of investing and saving, and they think that debt is a normal way of life that everyone just has to live with.
+People don’t know how to set up a budget, they don’t understand the benefits of investing and saving, and they think that debt is a normal way of life that everyone just has to live with.